dogweather/forkful/content/en/ruby/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ be, or was, after or before a specified time interval.
 Programmers do this for\u2026"
 lastmod: '2024-03-13T22:45:00.563662-06:00'
 model: gpt-4-1106-preview
-summary: "Calculating a future or past date means finding out what the date will be,\
-  \ or was, after or before a specified time interval.
-Programmers do this for\u2026"
+summary: Calculating a future or past date means finding out what the date will be, or was, after or before a specified time interval.
 title: Calculating a date in the future or past
 weight: 26
 ---